cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 Section containing metadata items for this task or family namespace.
-Several items (title, description, URL) are pre-defined and are used by the GUI.
+Several items (title, description, URL) are pre-defined and are used by Cylc.
 Others can be user-defined and passed to task event handlers to be interpreted according to your needs.
 For example, the value of an "importance" item could determine how an event handler responds to task failure events.